-India lost over 1 crore ojbs in 2018: Congress slams BJP citing report
+India lost over 1 crore jobs in 2018: Congress slams BJP citing report

 New Delhi, Jan 6: The Congress on Sunday targeted the BJP-led Centre over "growing employment" in India, citing a think-tank report to claim that over one crore jobs were lost last year.